Mansi793/Image_Project/README.md

 ## Data Collection
 The model was trained on the dataset that was scraped from Google Images using selenium.

-I designed a programme that searches for photos on a webpage.
-The img tag will be used to identify the photos, and the CSS selector Q4LuWd will be applied to each image.
-It saves the image source to a list after it has been found.
-This pattern repeats itself until the required number of images is found.
-If the required number of photographs is not met, I have included a backup option in the software.

-The list of image urls is then sent to a different function that saves the image to the folder of its class

 Our model will train on the following set of 18 total classes